PauHPMCBR/LolDamageCalculator/README.md

 - Q means using Rocket Launcher, and Auto means using Fishbones
 - Although swapping between Q and Auto is almost always consistent with real damage, spamming it will cause a false increase of DPS, since swapping doesn't have a cooldown applied (normally it's 0.9s)
 - For consistency, only use either Q or Autos, when testing for DPS
-- R damage is calculated as if Jinx was 700 units away (aprox.) from the enemy, which results on a 50% base damage
+- R damage is calculated as if Jinx was 700 units away (approx.) from the enemy, which results on a 50% base damage
 - W cast time is updated after each use, which results in a (very) slight time increase / DPS decrease

 ### Kai'Sa